btrettel/daphne/README.md

 - Switch to preprocessor.
     - F mode: adds `pure` in `check`, `error_stop`, `error_print`, `validate_preal`, `validate_preal_array`; `check`, `error_stop`, and `error_print` do nothing and become pure
-    - ELF90 mode: `_INOUT_` to `inout` by default, `in out` otherwise; `error_print` changes
     - Add (optional) file and line numbers to `check`.
     - `__CHECK(` expands to `check(file="__FILE__", line="__LINE__"`
         - This is perhaps the most important reason to use the preprocessor.
 I don't think it's possible otherwise to get the line numbers.
-    - ELF90 and FL32 each will need a separate preprocessing step.
-    - Linters will need separate preprocessing step.
     - Compile each file individually.
-    - Switch certain compilers to quad precision, and make sure that the near-equality check is tighter in those cases.
     - Add preprocessor directive to get Git revision number so you can put it in the output.
 - Move `logical_test`, `real_comparison_test`, and `tests_end` to tests.f90.
 - Make array operators work in 2D arrays.